strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 # import your data forcing "yes" for all subsequent prompts:
 strapi import -f <your-filepath-and-filename> --force

-# import only your configuration (schemas are always included):
+# import only your configuration:
 strapi import -f <your-filepath-and-filename> --only config

 ```